 The Shrine of the Axes has been restored and Raggnar Redtooth, who previously conspired with dragon cultists, is trying to restore his reputation in Parnast by sponsoring a feast.
 There is just one thing he needs, meat for his feast.
 Game is supposed to be plentiful in the Weathercote Wood, but the townsfolk are all busy with their own work, and the minions of Bad Fruul are still out there causing trouble.
 What can go wrong on a simple hunt?

 "Gnolls have captured the heroes!
 After stripping the characters of all equipment except their armor and clothing, the gnolls drag them to an expansive briar maze known as the Twisted Thickets and set them loose.
 Then, armed to the teeth, the gnolls hunt down their prey.
 The characters must survive the hunt and outwit their pursuers.
+Stripped of your armor and weapons, you are cast into the Twisted Thicket and hunted like rabbits.
+If you want revenge, you must first survive Yeenoghu's evil Hunters.
 After dealing with the gnoll hunters, the heroes can try to reclaim their lost equipment and exact revenge on the tribe, which lairs in the caves beneath Dead Gnoll’s Eye Socket."
+Pgs.
+2-14

 Dungeon Masters Kit - Number 1 Palace of the Vampire Queen For three centuries the peasants of the Dwarvish island of Baylor have feared the raids of the Vampire Queen and her minions.
 Sweeping down at night from the palace in the shrowded peaks of the island, they range even further in their search for blood.
 And not only blood - the children of dwarf peasants often disappear if they are so unfortunate as to be out at night.
 Even the cities are no longer safe.
 The most recent victim was the Princess of Baylor, daughter of King Arman, who was taken in a midnight raid on the capitol city of At Toe within past weeks.
 King Arman has offered fabulous riches and land holdings with titles to the person or persons who can brave the stronghold of the Vampire Queen and return his daughter to him alive and well.
 But, in truth, he holds little hope.
 For even King Arman, Ruler of Baylor, Defeater of the Ten Orc Tribes, is afraid in his heart to face the Vampire Queen.
 Published by Wee Warriors, Distributed by TSR